 As the years passed, the number of patients in need of comprehensive, culturally sensitive health care services continued to increase.
 By 1987, our West Town location was serving more than 2,000 patients a month.

-Today, Erie serves more than 53,000 medical and 9,500 dental patients a year at 13 health centers, including four large primary care centers that offer integrated medical and dental health services, three additional large primary care centers, the region’s only stand-alone teen and young adult health center, and five school-based health centers.
+Today, Erie is a regional health care resource serving more than 62,000 medical and 9,500 dental patients a year at 13 health centers spanning the west side of Chicago to Waukegan.
+These sites include four large primary care centers that offer integrated medical and dental health services, three additional large primary care centers, the region’s only stand-alone teen and young adult health center, and five school-based health centers.

-Although more than half a century has passed since Dr. Snyder first began providing medical care for West Town’s elderly, our mission remains the same: to deliver high quality health care services to Chicago’s medically underserved residents with compassion and respect—regardless of their ability to pay.
+Although almost 60 years have passed since Dr. Snyder first began providing medical care for West Town’s elderly, our mission remains the same: to deliver high quality health care services to the Chicago region’s medically underserved residents with compassion, cultural understanding and respect—regardless of their ability to pay.